wp-plugins/heyyou/readme.txt

 4. 4-Steps to adding posts to a page ([full image here](http://hey-you.ca/overview/posts-for-pages/))

 == Changelog ==

+= 1.3.1 =
+* July 23rd, 2012
+* fixed issue with force download where if !allow_url_fopen, errors would occur
+* fixed issue where non-admins could see advance (developer) heyyou options/setting
+* fixed max length of string in text drop-down for form select media lists

 = 1.3 =
 * July 17th, 2012